 PTE Score Required for Canada PR: PTE Core CLB Mapping

 If you are applying for Canadian Permanent Residency through Express Entry and you have been preparing for PTE Academic, stop and read this first.
-There is a critical distinction between PTE Academic and PTE Core that IRCC is strict about — and submitting the wrong test will result in your application being rejected regardless of your score.
+There is a critical distinction between PTE Academic and PTE Core that IRCC is strict about — PTE Academic will not meet the PTE Core language-test requirement for PR, regardless of its score.

 PTE Core vs PTE Academic: Which One Does Canada Want?